sdaqo/anipy-cli/README.md

   -f, --ffmpeg          Use ffmpeg to download m3u8 playlists, may be more stable but is way slower than internal downloader -c, --config          Print path to the config file.
   -o, --no-kitsu        Turn off search in season.
 Disables prompting if kitsu is to be searched for anime in specific season.
+  -a, --auto-update     Automatically update and download all Anime in seasonals list from start EP to newest.
 ```
 # What it can do